MarcioArak/meso-social/README.md

 * Able to click to your profile (but no editing)

 The application also has a responsive layout depending on the device.
 It is mobile and tablet friendly.
 It is built using react-router-dom and react hooks.
+As of now you can only login as myself because everything is hard coded, but will change it in the future to add users and connect it to a database.
+To view the homepage the login button must be clicked but no information is recorded.

 ## Futures updates include:
 * Make a database to register users